good-loop/doc/pages/policy/business-continuity.md

 ## Financial

-Winterwell operates a careful financial policy.
+Good-Loop operates a careful financial policy.
 A percentage of profit is retained to provide a solid buffer against financial changes.